Intilery/intilery.github.io/docs/schema/identify.md

 - When a user updates their info (eg changes or adds a new address)
 - Upon loading any pages that are accessible by a logged in user (optional)

-***Note:** You should configure the accessability of customer traits to non-authenticated APIs (e.g. [Analytics.js](/docs/tag/tag1)) by default, customer traits are not able to be updated via non-authenticated APIs unless the accessor is set to do so.* (coming soon)

-Calling `identify` in the [Website Tag](/docs/tag/tag1) or [HTTP API](/docs/apis/api) is the first step to integrating and using Intilery.
+Calling `identify` [HTTP API](/docs/apis/api) is the first step to integrating and using Intilery.
+This event creates or updates your customers.

 Here’s the payload of a typical `identify` call with most [common fields](/docs/schema/common) removed: